drycounty/ipfs-file-upload/README.md

 # Technical details

-A lot of this happens within the javascript components (App.js) wherein calls are made to IPFS via React.
+A lot of this happens within the javascript components (App.js) wherein calls are made to IPFS via React to Infura.
 Files are stored on IPFS and the Ethereum Blockchain.
-Have had some issues getting Metamask to offer a nonce that is different than what is offered by Ganache, this remains a bit of a stumbling block.
+Have had some issues getting Metamask to offer a nonce that is different than what is offered by Ganache, this remains a bit of a stumbling block.  getweb3.js is a client-side app that connects to the blockchain via metamask.
+Metamask is a chrome plugin that allows you to transform your browser into a full web3 browser.

 # Unfinished components
 I wanted to offer administrative rights to allow unlimited file sizes for 'onlyOwner' (admins), whereas non-admin users would only be allowed to upload certain (<200k) files.
 This remains unimplemented in the project.